remykarem/remykarem.github.io/books-src/cryptography-book/src/primitives/key-exchange-algorithms/ecdhe.md

 Given the recipient's public key, what does the sender do?

-1. Create a new key pair.
+1. Create a new key pair (KEK).

 2. Generate a shared secret (DEK) from the sender's private key and the recipient's public key.

 3. Encrypt the data using the DEK.

+4. Encrypt the DEK.

-4. Send the encrypted data, the sender's public key as the payload.
+5. Send the (i) encrypted data, (ii) the encrypted DEK, and (iii) the sender's public key as the payload.